 There can be a lot of clear blue (or even murky) water between the Blue Print and the Green Print.
 In line with some many other small, safe experiments, this complexity in our relationships is often better considered, rather than pushed away.
 It is something that you might want to consider with an consultant – professional or close confidante.

 When all this said and done, please keep in mind the useful phrase from Neuro-Linguistic Programming (NLP): the map is not the territory.
 Walking the walk is very different (we can all of us look at a map of Antarctica, but there are few Captain Scott’s and Ranulph Fiennes!).

 Furthermore, maps are more malleable than the journey we actually take.
 What you look at, when you design an eco-gram, is just one representation; your representation at that moment.
 It is a changeable thing; try repeating the experiment months later, without looking at the original: see if this is so.

 More importantly, a map is usually there to define a route to somewhere else.
 When you do that work – with your map – bear in mind the journey has yet to be made.
 It will involve a number of steps – some you can anticipate, and some you cannot.
 Some steps you will intend to take on the way; others will be unintended and the results will be concealed from you until after the event – after the journey has begun.

 So, whenever you design safe experiments informed by your maps, however many ‘maps’ you design, nothing is quite the same until you walk the walk.
-Then you are putting your small safe experiment into action and – even then – can you DO, ACT and JUST NOTICE the results of actions?
+Even then, you cannot step into the same river, twice.
+Things change, however imperceptibly, even if we do not just notice.
+But you are able to put your small safe experiment into action and – so can you DO, ACT and improve your skills of JUST NOTICING the results of actions?